 - Excessive sweating

-- Paresthesia – burning or prickling sensation in the arms, legs, hands, and feet
+- Paresthesia – numbness or prickling sensation in the arms, legs, hands, and feet

 - Suicidal thoughts